rtbrick/bngblaster/docsrc/sources/faq.rst

 Frequently Asked Questions
 ==========================

+**Outer VLAN header not captured in PCAP?**

+Some interface drivers drop the outer VLAN header.
+The BNG Blaster tries to recover the VLAN from kernel headers but will not change the packets stored in the PCAP file.

 **Some session established on BNG are not established on BNG Blaster?**

 The BNG Blaster considers a session only as established if all configured